wipfli/about-text-rendering-in-maplibre/README.md

 After having discussed how a general purpose text rendering system looks like, let us now take a closer look at how MapLibre renders text.

-From a high level perspective, one can think of MapLibre's text rendering as a font with two rules:
+In a strongly simplified analogy, one can think of MapLibre's text rendering as a font with two rules:

 * Every Unicode codepoint maps to one and only one glyph.
 * Glyph offsets and advances are fixed.

 These rules are similar to the ones we had in example 1 when we looked at how shaping works.
 In a way, this is the simplest font one can think of.
 Every codepoint maps to one glyph and the positioning is only dependent on the glyph.
 This means that there is no kerning (See example 2: AV), we don't have ligatures (example 3: fi), there is no character combination (example 4: ñ), and the language is not taken into account.

-One might ask why MapLibre uses such a trivial and restricted text rendering system?
-To answer this question we first need to take a closer look at MapLibre's inner workings.
+One might ask why MapLibre uses such a trivial and restrictive text rendering system?
+To answer this question let us get an overview of MapLibre's inner workings starting with the somewhat unique requirements of text rendering on maps.

 ### Requirements for Text on Maps